The Business Travel News

-BTNews (formerly AERBT) is a weekly review published every Monday on the web by a dedicated team.
-Our readers are travel suppliers, travel organisers and regular travellers, from chairmen to students.
+BTNews is a weekly review published every Monday on the web by a dedicated team.
+Our readers are travel suppliers, travel organisers and regular travellers, the City, media and legislators.

 The BTNews format is simple: Comment, 20 news stories, a feature item on some aspect of travel, and finally travel related humour.
 Monthly items include "On the Soapbox" with industry leaders commenting on a topic of the day, and motoring and cruising sections.
 More feature elements are planned.

-BTNews is published live on the worldwide web midnight London time every Sunday evening, backed-up by an email distribution of the news index to over 40,000 (as of November 2013) recipients, many of whom forward it to further readers.
+BTNews is published live on the worldwide web midnight London time every Sunday evening, backed-up by an email distribution of the news index to over 45,000 (as of November 2013) recipients, many of whom forward it to further readers.
 Further distribution is made on company Intranets, on notice boards and by trade organisations.
 Just "Subscribe for FREE" on the website www.btnews.co.uk

 We are always interested to hear your comments about The Business Travel News, whether positive or negative.
 A human will read it and respond.
 To contact us send an email to firstname.lastname@example.org